KarlKiel/pyDSvDCAPI/docs/dss-configurator-ui-composition.md

 | **64** | GroupIDApartmentVentilation | **Blue** | Apartment-level ventilation |
 | **65** | GroupIDApartmentAwnings | **Grey** | Apartment-level awnings / shading |
 | **69** | GroupIDApartmentRecirculation | **Blue** | Apartment-level recirculation |

+--> PLEASE BE VERY EXACT ON WHERE to use device class (by primaryGroup) and where to use application Group (defaultGroup, activeGroup)

 ### 3.2 Device Overview Line Fields (Common to All Groups)